|About OHP||How can I get involved?|

 |Provider Web Portal||Can I look up Primary Care Provider (PCP) information? |

-No. The Web portal only displays the member's Primary Care Manager (PCM).
-To obtain information about the member's PCP, you would continue to contact the member's OHP managed care plan.
+No. To obtain information about the member's PCP, you would continue to contact the member's OHP managed care plan.

 |Provider Web Portal||What is the best way to handle password resets for a large number of clerks?
 Are there any other options than requesting resets by phone? |

-To avoid password resets, you need to make sure that employees know to not do more than two (2) failed logins attempts.
+To avoid password resets, you need to make sure that employees know to not do more than two (2) failed login attempts.

 After the second failed login, don't try a third time.
-Instead, go straight to the reset password screen of the Web portal and reset your password by answering one of your secret questions.
+Instead, click the reset password button to go straight to the reset password screen of the Web portal.
+Reset your password by answering one of your secret questions (answers are case-sensitive).